Altars of Desire

 Altars of Desire is a 1927 American silent drama film directed by Christy Cabanne and starring silent movie star Mae Murray.
 It was produced and released by MGM.

 A print of Altars of Desire survives and is preserved by MGM.

 Synopsis

-Claire (Murray) is sent to Paris by her father (Edeson) to acquire some refinement.
-A treasure-hunter (Beranger) stalks her, but so does good guy David Elrod (Tearle), who rescues her.
+Claire is sent to Paris by her father to acquire some refinement.
+A treasure-hunter stalks her, but so does good guy David Elrod, who rescues her.